GlennDeprey/PalianPals/docs/event-guides/leavingevent.md

 # Leave an event

-This guide will show you how to **leave a community event** in Palia.
+This guide will show you how to **leave a community event** in Palian Pals.
 Following these steps ensures you are **respectful to the host and organizers** and helps the event run smoothly.

 ---